 Reading the Bible Through

 But whether you just start at the beginning and plow straight through, or break it up like I do, reading the whole thing is profitable.
-And the more times you read it the better.
+And the more times you read it, the better.
 Once you have established the habit of reading it every day, it is easy to just continue through it again and again.
-This kind of comprehensive reading cannot be beat for helping to understand the overall story of the Bible.
-All too often we focus on specific passages and miss the forest for the trees.
-Annual reading of the whole Bible will help to keep the forest in view.
+This kind of comprehensive reading cannot be beaten for helping to understand the overall story of the Bible.
+All too often, we focus on specific passages and miss the forest for the trees.
+An annual reading of the whole Bible will help to keep the forest in view.

 Studying a Passage